reactjs/react.dev/src/content/learn/keeping-components-pure.md

   * **It minds its own business.** It should not change any objects or variables that existed before rendering.
   * **Same inputs, same output.** Given the same inputs, a component should always return the same JSX.
 * Rendering can happen at any time, so components should not depend on each others' rendering sequence.
 * You should not mutate any of the inputs that your components use for rendering.
-That includes props, state, and context.
+That includes props, state, and Context.
 To update the screen, ["set" state](/learn/state-a-components-memory) instead of mutating preexisting objects.
 * Strive to express your component's logic in the JSX you return.
 When you need to "change things", you'll usually want to do it in an event handler.
 As a last resort, you can `useEffect`.
 * Writing pure functions takes a bit of practice, but it unlocks the power of React's paradigm.